Big Bend Protection Alliance

 Sacred Landscapes Industrialized

-Santa Elena Canyon, Big Bend Hot Springs, the Hoodoos & Balanced Rock Trail — iconic landmarks that draw visitors from around the world would be closed or permanently scarred by wall construction and access roads.
+Santa Elena Canyon, Big Bend Hot Springs, the Hoodoos & Balanced Rock Trail — iconic landmarks that draw visitors from around the world could face closure or disruption from wall construction and access roads.
+No environmental impact study has been conducted thanks to the waiver of 28 federal laws.

 Dark Skies Under Threat